whoan/snip/readme.md

 # Snip

-Add code snippets to your code directly from the web.
+Add code snippets to your code directly from the web (or your local filesystem).

 ## Installation